johanneshaberlah/zc-json/README.md

 ## Why zc-json

-Memory allocations are a major bottleneck in JSON deserialization—especially with sparse access patterns, where you often read only a small subset of fields.
+Memory allocations are a major bottleneck in JSON deserialization - especially with sparse access patterns, where you often read only a small subset of fields.
 In those cases, only paying for what you actually access can be a huge win.

 Most JSON libraries allocate aggressively: Strings, boxed numbers, node/object trees, and intermediate buffers.